zkep/my-geektime/README.md

   bucket: object
   host: http://127.0.0.1:8090  # Keep the port consistent with the http_port in the server
 browser:
-  driver_path: chromedriver # If there is no cookie file, chromedriver will be used by default to simulate login and obtain cookies
   open_browser: true # Automatically open browser after service startup
-geektime:
-  auto_sync: true # Automatically sync geektime api data to db
-  auth_validate: true # check geektime account auth
 ```

 Commond help: